How to protect personal information online: our Internet privacy guide gives you all the tricks & tools you need in one easy place.

-Plus, it’s all too easy to be fooled into connecting to an altogether fake hotpot.
+Plus, it’s all too easy to be fooled into connecting to an altogether fake login page.

 It’s best to completely avoid unprotected Wi-Fi but if you find yourself in a situation with no other choice, you should definitely use something called a virtual private network or VPN for short (we’ll cover VPNs in-depth under Advanced Anonymity below).

-If hotpots are sharing an Internet connection, the same tips apply for shared physical devices.
+If hotpots are sharing an Internet connection, the same tips apply for sharing physical devices.